 Executive Sessions of Independent Directors.
 The Nasdaq Rules require independent Board members to regularly meet in executive session.
-The independent Board members will meet in executive session outside the presence of any director who serves as an officer of Resonant, at each regularly scheduled Board meeting and at other times as necessary.
+The independent Board members will meet in executive session at each regularly scheduled Board meeting, and at other times as necessary.
 Committees of the Board may also meet in executive session.